 Now, I’m sharing my favorite restaurant guide with you for a reason.
 In an age of information overload, we need quality more than quantity from a list of search results, and indexing is designed to do just that.

-Indexing enables you to find concepts and synonyms indicated by the keywords you search, helping you to discover content and making it more likely that the whole record will be relevant.
-For example, I searched for ”sensory properties” in FSTA on EBSCOhost®, due to the indexing I discovered results on smell, taste, appearance and more, all within the topic of sensory properties.
+Indexing enables you to find concepts and synonyms indicated by the keywords you search, helping you to discover relevant content and feel confident that the whole record will be relevant.
+For example, I used the FSTA thesaurus on EBSCOhost to search for “nutrition” and the narrower terms under that keyword.
+Due to the in-depth indexing, I discovered results on calories, diet, nutrient requirements, nutrigenomics, sports nutrition, food guide pyramids and more.

 In a subject-oriented database, the terminology for indexing is typically specific to the field, helping researchers filter irrelevant results and enabling targeted search.
 For example, I searched for ”spirits”’ and ”safety” on FSTA, and every result on the first page of my search results were on food safety and alcoholic spirits, with no need to filter out rogue articles on subjects such as ‘poltergeists.’

 These are just a couple of examples demonstrating how A&I databases help scientists and students to efficiently find high-quality, targeted information.

 Pause before starting your search with the tool closest to hand.
 The best search tool for one task might not be the best tool for another.
 Choosing your search tool based on your information needs can help you research efficiently and effectively.
 For more guidance, read the best practice in effective searching for literature reviews, freely available on the IFIS website.

 EBSCO offers FSTA – Food Science and Technology Abstracts on EBSCOhost and EBSCO Discovery Service™.
 To learn more about FSTA or to request a free trial, please contact your EBSCO representative, or click the button below.